GaryFlynn/vro-workflows-nsx-dfw-export/README.md

-# vRO Workflow - NSX DFW Rule Export
+# vRO Workflows - NSX DFW Rule Export

 Export the NSX DFW Rules for all layer 3 Distributed Firewall rules to a CSV and (optionally) email this to the user.